-Our primary operating expenses include interest expense due under Small Business Administration ("SBA") debentures, the payment of fees to OFS Advisor under the Investment Advisory Agreement, professional fees, and our allocable portion of overhead expenses under the Administration Agreement and other operating costs described below.
+Our primary operating expenses include interest expense due under our borrowings, the payment of fees to OFS Advisor under the Investment Advisory Agreement, professional fees, and our allocable portion of overhead expenses under the Administration Agreement and other operating costs described below.
 Additionally, we will pay interest expense on any outstanding debt under any new credit facility or other debt instrument we may enter into.
-We bear all other out-of-pocket costs and expenses of our operations and transactions, whether incurred by us directly or on our behalf by a third party, including:
+We bear all other out-ofpocket costs and expenses of our operations and transactions, whether incurred by us directly or on our behalf by a third party, including:

-- the cost of calculating our net asset value, including the cost of any third-party valuation services; - the cost of effecting sales and repurchases of shares of our common stock and other securities; - fees payable to third parties relating to making investments, including out-of-pocket fees and expenses associated with performing due diligence and reviews of prospective investments; - transfer agent and custodial fees; - out-of-pocket fees and expenses associated with marketing efforts; - federal and state registration fees and any stock exchange listing fees; - U.S. federal, state and local taxes; - independent directors' fees and expenses; - brokerage commissions; - fidelity bond, directors' and officers' liability insurance and other insurance premiums; - direct costs, such as printing, mailing and long-distance telephone; - fees and expenses associated with independent audits and outside legal costs; - · costs associated with our reporting and compliance obligations under the 1940 Act and other applicable U.S. federal and state securities laws; and
+- the cost of calculating our net asset value, including the cost of any third-party valuation services; - the cost of effecting sales and repurchases of shares of our common stock and other securities; - fees payable to third parties relating to making investments, including out-of-pocket fees and expenses associated with performing due diligence and reviews of prospective investments;

+- transfer agent and custodial fees; - out-of-pocket fees and expenses associated with marketing efforts; - federal and state registration fees and any stock exchange listing fees; - U.S. federal, state and local taxes; - independent directors' fees and expenses; - brokerage commissions; - fidelity bond, directors' and officers' liability insurance and other insurance premiums; - direct costs, such as printing, mailing and long-distance telephone; - fees and expenses associated with independent audits and outside legal costs; - costs associated with our reporting and compliance obligations under the 1940 Act and other applicable U.S. federal and state securities laws; and - other expenses incurred by either OFS Services or us in connection with administering our business.